myforkrepos/PWM-Intro/README.md

 Let's get started!

 ## Installation
 The Teensy PWM library is included when Teensyduino is installed.
-For this tutorial, you can download the code (SineWavePWM) and/or follow along and code it yourself.
+For this tutorial, you can clone or download the code in this [repository](https://github.com/bolderflight/PWM-Intro) and follow along or code it yourself.

 ## Tutorial
 ### Goals